 Research has shown that people with a co-occurring mental health disorder are likely to drop out of their substance use treatments.
 Therefore, it is important that we recognize whether or not your loved one has a mental health disorder before we can develop a treatment plan for the substance use disorder.
 At Granite Recovery Centers, our staff can diagnose your loved one so that he or she will have a greater chance of successfully becoming free of reliance on drugs or alcohol.

-We offer cognitive behavioral therapy for the treatment of substance use disorders.
+We offer cognitive behavioral therapy (CBT) for the treatment of substance use disorders.
 When those addicted to substances are treated with CBT, they typically experience results.
 The therapy addresses your loved one’s harmful thinking and maladaptive behaviors.
-Another option is dialectical behavioral therapy that focuses on the behaviors that your loved one uses to hurt himself or herself.
+Another option is dialectical behavior therapy (DBT) that focuses on the behaviors that your loved one uses to hurt himself or herself.
 These include using drugs or alcohol, cutting, and acting on suicidal tendencies.

 Treatment of Substance Use Disorders